rahim/easypg/README.md

 Not to be confused with *that* [EasyPG](http://www.easypg.org/)

-This rails plugin overrides rake db:create, db:create:all & db:drop smoothing the development database
-setup process when postgres is used with database specific users rather than a generic superuser.
+This rails plugin overrides rake db:create, db:create:all smoothing the development database setup process when postgres is used with database specific users rather than a generic superuser.

 Warning: the plugin makes db:create's behaviour more aggressive - dropping the existing